Appointment Line: (281) 885-4630

 We accept most insurance plans, including Medicaid, CHIP and Superior.
 Families without insurance can purchase a three (3) visit club card for $100 or pay a sliding scale fee.
 High-quality, combined with affordability, places NAM's Pediatric Health Center among Houston's top-choice providers of pediatric care.
 Please contact the clinic for more information or to make an appointment.
 Ask our specialized clinic staff about applying for a Gold Card through Harris Health System if you do not have health insurance.

-The Pediatric Health Center at NAM share tips to help parents stay positive and focused.
-Click below to watch the videos to learn more, and check back next month for a new video.
+The Pediatric Health Center at NAM shares tips to help parents stay positive and focused.
+Click below to watch the videos to learn more:

 Protecting the Health of Our Community